How to Remove Rust from a Car: Chemical Methods, DIY Steps & Costs

 Tools And Materials Needed

 Removing rust needs some important tools.
-A wire brush is a must.
-It helps scrub off loose rust.
-Sandpaper is needed to smooth the area.
-A scraper helps chip away stubborn rust.
-Rags are used for cleaning.
-Use them to wipe dirt and dust.
-Rust remover is a special liquid.
-It makes rust disappear.
-Paintbrushes can apply the remover.
-They help spread it evenly.
+A wire brush is a must — it helps scrub off loose rust.
+Sandpaper (60, 120, 220, and 400 grit) is needed to smooth the area progressively.
+A scraper helps chip away stubborn loose rust.
+Rags are used for cleaning between steps.
+Rust remover or converter chemically stops the corrosion.
+Paintbrushes apply the converter evenly.

-Safety gear keeps you safe.
-Gloves protect your hands.
-They stop chemicals from touching your skin.
-Goggles shield your eyes.
-Dust and rust can be harmful.
-A mask covers your nose and mouth.
-It keeps you from breathing in dust.
-Old clothes are best.
-They can get dirty without worry.
+Safety gear keeps you protected.
+Gloves stop chemicals from touching your skin.
+Goggles shield your eyes from dust and rust particles.
+A mask covers your nose and mouth during sanding.
+Wear old clothes — rust treatment products stain permanently.

 Preparing Your Car